 Rates depend on the season.
 Off-peak general admission is approx $45 per guest.
 Children under 2 years old are free.
 This can add up quickly if you have a big family, so it’s best to book a package that includes your hotel accommodation.

 Marineland is one of Niagara Falls top tourist attractions.
 It’s a themed amusement park and zoo for both marine and land animals.
 It first opened its doors in 1961, so it’s been around for a long time.

 The park is conveniently located a few kilometers south of the Fallsview Tourist Area in downtown Niagara Falls.
 It is open during the summer months, from May to October.
 Closed for the winter.

 I visited Marineland once, when I was a young boy.
 When we visited Marineland this past summer it had been almost 30 years to the day.
-It was interesting to re-visit an amusement park 30 years later.
+It was interesting re-visiting an amusement park 30 years later.
 Not a lot has changed at Marineland in those 30 years.
-The rides and decor definitely have a strong retro vibe.
+The rides and decor have a strong retro vibe going on.